Cmput-414/PoinTr/README.md

 [Click Here to see ***Project Documentation***](https://github.com/Cmput-414/PoinTr/blob/master/documentation.md)
 [Click Here to see Original Author's README.md](https://github.com/Cmput-414/PoinTr/blob/master/README_old.md)
 **This project is 3D Point Cloud Inpainting.
-In this project, we add label to modify the lose function.
+In this project, we add label to modify the loss function.
 We also change the DG-CNN to improve the F-score and CDL.**

 ## Project Flowchart - Click image to see HD version and ZOOM IN/OUT